 “I’m way too old for this crowd”, I thought as I stood at the back of the venue.
 I had come to chaperone my daughter to this Panic!
 Concert at the forum in Kentish Town and took my place at the back of the room with the other dads.

 That was six years ago.
-Now I was back for another Panic! concert.
+Now I was back for another Panic! concert (my third).
 My daughter is here, next to me as we rock together in the middle of the crowd.
 I’m six years older and so is she.
 Now a young woman not a little girl, this will be our third Panic!
 Concert together.